-The Senso Bluetooth Headphones have a decent looking sporty aesthetic.
-They have thick and flexible ear-hooks similar to to the SoundPeats Q9A.
-The earbuds have a matte finish that doesn't quite look as premium as the Anker SoundBuds Curve, but the red highlights of the branding logo and multipurpose buttons make them a bit more recognizable at a distance.
-They also have flat audio cables which look than that of the Ankers.
-Unfortunately, they do not come in as many color schemes as some of the other sports-oriented headsets like the Jaybird X3, however, their understated look will work for most.
+The SENSO ActivBuds S-250 Bluetooth Headphones have a decent-looking sporty aesthetic.
+They have thick and flexible ear-hooks similar to the SoundPeats Q9A Wireless.
+The earbuds have a matte finish that doesn't quite look as premium as the Anker SoundBuds Curve Wireless, but the red highlights of the branding logo and multipurpose buttons make them a bit more recognizable at a distance.
+They also have flat audio cables which look like that of the Ankers.
+Unfortunately, they don't come in as many color schemes as some of the other sports-oriented headsets like the Jaybird X3 Wireless.
+However, their understated look will work for most.

-The Senso Bluetooth Headphones are decently comfortable wireless in-ears with an ear-hook design.
-The tips do not enter as deeply into the ear canal, which makes them a bit more comfortable than typical in-ears during long listening sessions.
-They also come with 4 silicone tips and a pair of memory foam tips to help you find the right fit.
-However, since they do not have as many tip options as the Anker SoundBuds Curve, they may not be as comfortable for everyone.
-Also if you're not a big fan of in-ear designs, then you may have some of the issues with these headphones.
+The SENSO are decently comfortable wireless in-ears with an ear-hook design.
+The tips don't enter as deeply into the ear canal, which makes them a bit more comfortable than typical in-ears during long listening sessions.
+They also come with four silicone tips and a pair of memory foam tips to help you find the right fit.
+However, since they don't have as many tip options as the Anker, they may not be as comfortable for everyone.
+Also, if you're not a big fan of in-ear designs, then you may have some of the issues with these headphones.

-The Senso ActivBuds S-250 have a fairly simple control scheme with good feedback.
+The SENSO ActivBuds S-250 have a fairly simple control scheme with good feedback.
 They have a multi-purpose button on the right earbud to play and pause your audio as well as answer and end calls.
 It also doubles as the Bluetooth pairing button when switching on the headphones.
-On the top side of the right earbud, they provide a volume rocker that also skips and rewind tracks, when you press and hold either the volume up or down buttons respectively.
+On the top side of the right earbud, they provide a volume rocker that can skip and rewind tracks when you press and hold either the volume up or down buttons, respectively.

 These headphones, like most in-ears, are very breathable and won't make you sweat more than average even during more intense workout routines.
-They do not cover the outer ear, which remains relatively cool when running or exercising.
-Their ear-hook design does cover a bit more surface area than typical in-ears but it's a very negligible difference that won't raise the overall temperature of your ear by much.
+They don't cover the outer ear, which remains relatively cool when running or exercising.
+Their ear-hook design does cover a bit more surface area than typical in-ears, but it's a very negligible difference that won't raise the overall temperature of your ear by much.

-The Senso Bluetooth Headphones come with a decent hard case that will protect them from minor impacts, scratches, and falls.
+The SENSO come with a decent hard case that will protect them from minor impacts, scratches, and falls.
 However, the case shell is not as hard as some of the other hard cases we've tested but on the upside, it's compact and can fit into a pocket.

-These headphones have a decent build quality but feel a bit cheaply made when compared to the Anker Soundbuds curve.
+These headphones have a decent build quality but feel a bit cheaply made when compared to the Anker Soundbuds Curve.
 The earbuds and ear-hooks are fairly dense and relatively sturdy, and they have flat cables that are less tangle-prone than the Ankers.
-However, the build quality of the earbuds feels a bit cheaper and closer to the Soundpeats Q9A than to the Curve.
+However, the build quality of the earbuds feels a bit cheap.

-The Senso Bluetooth Headphones have a stable ear-hook design that's suitable for sports.
+The SENSO ActivBuds S-250 have a stable ear-hook design that's suitable for sports.
 They won't easily fall off your ears thanks to the hooks.
 However, the tips do tend to slide out a little when running or doing more intense workouts so you may have to push them back in occasionally.
 On the upside, they come with a pair of memory foam tips that fit better within the ear canal, which may reduce that issue.

-The Senso Bluetooth headphone has a sub-par bass.
+The SENSO ActivBuds S-250 has a sub-par bass.
 LFE (low-frequency extension) is at 17Hz, which is very well-extended.
 Also, low-bass, responsible for thump and rumble, is within 2dB of our neutral target, which is great.
 However, mid-bass and high-bass are overemphasized by 6dB and 13dB respectively, which is quite poor.
 This makes the overall sound excessively bass-heavy and boomy.

 The mid-range is poor sounding.
 The overall response is even and consistent, but with a 15dB tilt favoring low-mid.
 This makes vocals quite thick and unclear, and the overall mix muddy and cluttered sounding.

-The treble of the Senso Bluetooth headphones is terrible.
-The response throughout the range is relatively even and flat, but consistently under out neutral target by about 10dB.
+The treble of the SENSO ActivBuds S-250 is terrible.
+The response throughout the range is relatively even and flat but consistently under our neutral target by about 10dB.
 This makes the treble of the ActiveBuds S-250 quite dark and lacking in detail and presence, especially when considering their heavy bass and mid ranges.

 The imaging performance is average.
 The weighted group delay is at 0.21, which is quite good.
 The GD graph also shows that the group delay response never crosses the audibility threshold, suggesting a tight bass and a transparent treble reproduction.
 Additionally, the L/R drivers of our test unit were well-matched in amplitude and frequency response.
 However, we measured a big mismatch in the phase response, which could skew the stereo image and create holes in it.

-Like most other in-ears, the soundstage of the Senso Bluetooth Headphones is poor.
-This is because in-ears bypass the pinna (outer ear) and don't interact with it, while activating the resonances of the pinna is one of the key factors in creating a speaker-like and out-of-head soundstage.
+Like most other in-ears, the soundstage of the SENSO ActivBuds S-250 is poor.
+This is because in-ears bypass the pinna (outer ear) and don't interact with it while activating the resonances of the pinna is one of the key factors in creating a speaker-like and out-of-head soundstage.

 The microphone is mediocre at noise handling.
-In our SpNR test, this mic achieved a speech-to-noise ratio of 12dB, indicating it is best suited for quiet environments, and they will struggle to separate speech from ambient noise in moderate or loud situations.
+In our SpNR test, this mic achieved a speech-to-noise ratio of 12dB, indicating it's best suited for quiet environments, and they will struggle to separate speech from ambient noise in moderate or loud situations.

-The Senso Bluetooth headphones have above-average battery life for a wireless in-ear and do not take too long to charge.
-This makes them a decent option for casual and heavy users, but the lack of power saving features means they will stay paired to your device until the battery runs out or they are out of range.
+The SENSO ActivBuds S-250 Bluetooth headphones have above-average battery life for a wireless in-ear and don't take too long to charge.
+This makes them a decent option for casual and heavy users, but the lack of power saving features means they will stay paired to your device until the battery runs out or they're out of range.
 If you forget to switch them off, the battery will continue to drain which is not ideal.

-These headphones do not come with a compatible app for added customization options.
+These headphones don't come with a compatible app for added customization options.

-The Senso Bluetooth headphones do not have multi-device pairing or NFC support.
+The SENSO Bluetooth headphones don't have multi-device pairing or NFC support.
 On the upside, their hold-to-pair procedure is not difficult to use and they automatically pair to the last synced device.
 Unfortunately, this auto pairing procedure can be a bit too aggressive which prevents the headphones from entering the pairing state so that you can connect them to another Bluetooth device.

-The Senso ActivBuds S-250 have no wired option.
-If you want a decent sounding, wired design with a universal in-line remote, then check out the 1More Triple Driver In-Ear.
+The SENSO ActivBuds S-250 have no wired option.
+If you want a decent sounding, wired design with a universal in-line remote, then check out the 1More Triple Driver.

-These in-ear buds do not have a dock.
-If you want a headphone that's versatile and has a dock, try the SteelSeries Arctis 7.
+These in-ear buds don't have a dock.
+If you want a headphone that's versatile and has a dock, try the SteelSeries Arctis 7 Wireless 2017.
 However, they won't be as compact and easy-to-carry around on your person.

-The Senso Bluetooth Headphones ActivBuds S-250 are straightforward wireless in-ears with an ear-hook design.
+The SENSO ActivBuds S-250 Bluetooth Headphones are straightforward wireless in-ears with an ear-hook design.
 They're decently well-built and comfortable, and they're stable enough for the gym and sufficiently portable to carry on your person at all times.
-They're a good option for sports, but unfortunately, their poor sound quality makes them unsuitable for most use cases even if you do not care much about sound.
+They're a good option for sports, but unfortunately, their poor sound quality makes them unsuitable for most use cases even if you don't care much about sound.
 See our recommendations for the best earbuds for bass, the best earbuds under $50, and the best cheap earbuds.

-The Anker SoundBuds Sport are much better headphones than the SENSO ActivBuds S-250.
-The SENSO have a more stable ear-hook design and much longer battery life than the Ankers.
-They're also a bit more comfortable than the Ankers, but not by much.
-On the other hand, the Ankers have a better sound quality, even if they also sound dark and poorly balanced.
-They also isolate much better in noisy conditions, which makes them a bit more suitable for commute and travel.
-The Ankers are bit more portable, although they come with a pouch instead of a case like the ActivBuds.
+The Anker SoundBuds Sport Wireless are much better headphones than the SENSO ActivBuds S-250 Bluetooth Headphones.
+The SENSO have a more stable ear-hook design and much longer battery life than the Anker.
+The SENSO are also a bit more comfortable than the Ankers, but not by much.
+On the other hand, the Ankers have a better sound quality, even if they sound dark and poorly balanced.
+The Anker also isolate much better in noisy conditions, which makes them a bit more suitable for commute and travel, and are a bit more portable, although they come with a pouch instead of a case like the SENSO.